 The eight Standards for Mathematical Practice are an important component of the mathematics standards for each grade and course, K–12.
 The Standards for Mathematical Practice describe the varieties of expertise, habits of minds, and productive dispositions that educators seek to develop in all students.

-- Make sense of problems and persevere in solving them.
+- Make sense of problems and persevere in solving them

-- Reason abstractly and quantitatively.
+- Reason abstractly and quantitatively

-- Construct viable arguments and critique the reasoning of others.
+- Construct viable arguments and critique the reasoning of others

-- Model with mathematics.
+- Model with mathematics

-- Use appropriate tools strategically.
+- Use appropriate tools strategically

-- Attend to precision.
+- Attend to precision

-- Look for and make use of structure.
+- Look for and make use of structure

-- Look for and express regularity in repeated reasoning.
+- Look for and express regularity in repeated reasoning

-Select the grade level to view a description of the course and the standards adopted by the SBE.
+Select the grade level to view a description of the course and the standards adopted by the state board.